 Yes, the budget deficit matters.
 But, there is no simple answer.
 It is reasonable to suggest that over the course of the economic cycle, governments should seek to get close to balancing the structural deficit.
 However, there can be good reasons to run a deficit – at least in the short term. – For example, if the government wishes to fund public investment which offers a decent rate of return.
 Also in a recession, a budget deficit can play an important role in managing aggregate demand.
 In a recession, the traditional fears of a budget deficit – inflation, interest rates, crowding out – often just don’t occur.
 But, government spending financed by borrowing from the private sector can return the economy to full employment quicker.

 When does the deficit become too big?

 There is no easy answer to this.
 For example, in 2010-11, the UK deficit was over 11% of GDP – yet interest rates fell in this period.
 There was no fiscal crisis.
-Yet in 1976, the UK was forced to borrow from the IMF – because the Pound was also coming under pressure.
+Yet in 1976, with lower borrowing, the UK was forced to borrow from the IMF – because the Pound was also coming under pressure.

 During the Covid Pandemic, borrowing hit 14.8% of GDP, yet there was no debt crisis.